 Nicole Apelian, Ph.D.

-Dr. Nicole Apelian is a researcher, expeditionary leader, safari guide, traditional skills instructor, Southern Africa specialist, mother, scientist, and educator.
-Her doctorate is focused in Cultural Anthropology within the field of Sustainability Education.
+Dr. Nicole Apelian is a researcher, expeditionary leader, safari guide, traditional skills instructor, Southern Africa specialist, mother, herbalist, scientist, and educator.
+Her doctorate focused on Cultural Anthropology within the field of Sustainability Education.
 Nicole's experience abroad, specifically her research and guiding, has been an intensive conversation with the land and the people she visits.
 Her extensive background in biology and real-world experience with global issues adds an unparalleled legitimacy to her work.
 Her doctoral research involved indigenous-based tourism and its role in maintaining intergenerational knowledge in Bushmen communities.
 She is also working on an ethnobotanical study of Bushmen plant uses in the Kalahari Basin and is one of the primary guides for her company Eco Tours International.
-Nicole is also an instructor and Graduate Advisor in Adventure Education, Indigenous Studies, Research Methodologies, and Environmental Education at Prescott College.
-She is also a challenger on this season's TV series "Alone" - airing on the History Channel Thursdays at 9:00 EST/PST.
+Nicole is also an instructor and Graduate Advisor at Prescott College.
+She was a two-time challenger on the TV series "Alone" - on the History Channel.
 Learn about Nicole's experience on the show and discover wilderness living skills and natural wellness advice by visiting Survive and Thrive with Nicole Apelian.

 Nicole's experience in scientific research is distinguished.
 She was an associate at the Okavango Lion Research Project, a 10-year study focused on ecology, reproduction, disease and genetics of these large cats.
 Through key grants she has also done marine research on the Exxon Valdez Oil Spill in Alaska, studied toxic diatoms and phytoplankton populations, and done studies on genetic diversity.
 She has worked as a game warden for the Department of Wildlife and National Parks and the US Peace Corps in Botswana, as a shellfish observer for the Alaska Dept. of Fish and Game, and other diverse career paths in the field of biology, education and ecology.
 Nicole received a BS in Biology from McGill University in Canada, a MS in Biology from the University of Oregon, and her PhD from Prescott College.